Meso-Health/meso-clinic/README.md

 $ tail -f log/development.log
 ```

-### Accessing local server from  your device
+### Accessing your local server from your device

 To access localhost from your device, we'll be using
 a command-line tool that comes pre-installed with Android called `adb` (Android Debug Bridge).

-Connect your device via USB.
+First, connect your device via USB.

-Go to the directory where `adb` is located.
+Now go to the directory where `adb` is located.

 ```
 $ cd /your/path/to/sdk/platform-tools